Robert A. Grant Federal Building & U.S. Courthouse

-For building services and more information, use contacts at top right.
-For other federal government information, call 1-800-FED-INFO.
+For building services and more information, see contact box.
+For other federal government information, call toll-free 1-844-USA-GOV1.

 Public Parking and Transportation

-Public transportation is available from the South Bend TRANSPO bus system.
+Public transportation is available from the South Bend TRANSPO [nongovernment site] bus system.
 Ample parking is available on-site and in adjacent municipal parking garages and surface lots.